CORE CONCEPTS

 How it works

-6. Once filled, the regular Pay button on the checkout becomes available — the buyer settles the order from the destination chain as normal.
+6. Once filled, the regular Pay button on the checkout becomes available.
+The buyer settles the order from the destination chain as normal.

 Coverage